nguyenphuminh/JeChain/README.md

 socket.send(JSON.stringify(produceMessage("TYPE_REQUEST_INFO", MY_ADDRESS)));
 ```

+## Using it publicly
+Just forward port, drop your public IP + the port you forwarded in and you are set!

+## Host your own cryptocurrency using JeChain
+Just host a bootstrap node and a node that mines continously, and then ask people to connect to the bootstrap node, and you have technically had a cryptocurrency!

 ## Should you use JeChain?
 No, it's more of a proof-of-concept, not a production-ready chain, so no.